sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_metrics/administration_metrics.md

 ## Overview
 Duration: 5

-This QuickStart **QS** discusses and demonstrates how to use Sigma Metrics.
+This QuickStart **QS** discusses and demonstrates how to use Sigma Metrics against a use case we will detail later on.

 Metrics in bi (business intelligence) refer to the quantitative measurements used to evaluate and analyze the performance of a business.
 These metrics are used to assess various aspects of a business, including financial performance, customer behavior, operational efficiency, and more.